 Grading Scale: Master's

 B to B+ Credit

 PhD examinations involve the appointment of an overseas and a New Zealand examiner, and an internal examiner.
 The PhD Coordinator, coordinates the administrative aspects of the examination.
 The supervisor is not an examiner.
 Formal reports are written by all examiners.
 The procedure for PhD examination is as follows (the University Calendar should be consulted for a detailed description of the examination procedures):

 - The supervisor forwards the names and full addresses of the three examiners, to the PhD Coordinator, along with an indication that they have agreed to serve, and the final title of the thesis

-- The PhD Coordinator prepares a form for the Head of Department’s signature, recommending appointment of the examiners.
+- The PhD Coordinator prepares a form for the Head of School’s signature, recommending appointment of the examiners.
 From this point, the formal responsibility for the examination lies with the University

 - Three copies of the thesis are submitted to Student Record Group, Registry.

 - The supervisor may make a report on the student’s work for the examiners to consider

 - The reports from the external examiners (overseas and New Zealand) are sent to the PhD Office and then to the internal examiners

 - The PhD Coordinator then makes arrangements for the oral examination.
 The supervisor is invited to attend the oral, chaired by the PhD Coordinator